-Crostata is one of the most classic Italian desserts based on crumbly and compact but not dry shortcrust pastry.
+Crostata is one of the most classic Italian desserts based on shortcrust pastry.

-We made it by using cocoa in the dough, then stuffed with an orange-flavoured ricotta cream to balance an already gluttonous base.
+We made it by adding cocoa in the flour, then stuffed with an orange-flavoured ricotta cream to balance the taste.

 For the Cocoa Shortcrust Pastry look here:

 - some fresh mint leaves

 Ricotta cheese you can find in supermarkets is already soft and ready to use, but we recommend you to sieve it anyway to prevent it could be a bit watery.